 Undergraduate Research Opportunities Program

-Undergraduate research offers students a unique opportunity to apply knowledge in a meaningful, real-world context to solve problems and explore issues no one has ever addressed before.
+Undergraduate research offers students a unique opportunity to apply knowledge in a meaningful, real-world context to solve problems and explore issues no one has ever addressed.
 Students doing undergraduate research also have the chance to develop deeper relationships with faculty and graduate students and to add résumé items that will make them stand out to graduate schools and potential employers.

 The Undergraduate Research Opportunities Program (UROP) facilitates research experiences for undergraduates across all disciplines.
 UROP creates initiatives to encourage students to participate in knowledge creation and research enterprise with Georgia Tech's world-class faculty.
 Students may participate in laboratory, scientific, or computing research, or they may be involved in new discoveries in literature, social sciences, architecture, or business.
 Undergraduate students can participate in part-time or full-time research for course credit or pay.
 Opportunities are available Institute-wide, within specific colleges and schools, or in interdisciplinary settings.

 Georgia Tech strongly encourages students to explore research in practical ways.
 To this end, UROP and the Student Innovation (SI) program have worked together to provide support and leadership in the area of research and student innovation.
 SI assists students in finding practical applications for their work and promote the importance of moving research and innovation into society to solve the world's problems.
-The InVenture Prize, facilitated by SI, is one of the largest invention competitions in the United States.
+The InVenture Prize, facilitated by SI, is one of the largest invention and startup competitions in the United States.
 It emboldens students with an entrepreneurial and inventive interest to apply their skills and see the world as endless opportunities.
 Student who participate in this program are provided with one-on-one mentors, coaching, and awards to encourage prototype development.
 More information is available at the Student Innovation website.

 The Research Option offers students the opportunity for an in-depth, long-term research experience that culminates in a final paper or thesis.
 While the exact requirements for a research option vary by academic unit, students typically take the following steps: